ArianaFessel/writings/README.md

 <br>

-Nought here was borrowed directly from any existing works.
+Nothing here was borrowed directly from any existing works.
 Everything is fictional and belongs only to me.

 <br>